kunranc/GM2-SOLARSAFE-Materials-team/www/material-selection-and-surface-testing-kunran.md

 > Which plastic is most suitable for a reusable maize drying bag?

-The current recommendation is to prioritise **PVC** for the next SOLARSAFE drying-bag prototype, while keeping **PP** as an important comparator and testing **Nylon** further before making a firm conclusion.
+The current recommendation is to prioritise **PVC** for the next SOLARSAFE drying-bag prototype, while keeping **PP** as a strong comparator and testing **Nylon** further before making a firm conclusion.

 ## Scope development